 Jubilee Lake Nature Reserve

-However, the Play Park is now closed as per the Government’s latest announcement made on Monday 23 March 2020.
+However, the Play Park is now closed as per the Government’s latest announcement made on Monday 23 March 2020 and remains closed.
 We strongly urge residents, visitors and young people to respect this closure to protect the community and stop the spread of Covid-19.

 We thank all for your support during these unprecedented times.
 Stay safe.